ErikKassubek/ADVOCATE/README.md

 ```
 to analyze the main function.

-The following args are required:
+The following arg is required:

-- `-advocate [path]`: The global path to the ADVOCATE folder
 - `-path [path]`: For tests, the path to the root of the project folder containing all the tests.
 For main, the path to the main file.
+Note: the program to analyzer cannot be inside the ADVOCATE folder

 If the main function is analyzed, the following arg is also required: